-5.4.1.
+- 5.4.1.
 Residency programmes strive to result in the qualification of Specialists who have demonstrated the proper intellectual qualities, professional and technical skills.
-Moreover, residency programmes aim to develop a culture that recognizes the importance of continuous professional development.
-Specialty training in specific veterinary medicine disciplines may be required to be included as external rotations.
+Moreover, residency programmes aim to develop a culture that recognises the importance of continuous professional development.
+Specialty training in specific veterinary medicine disciplines may be required to be included as external rotations. - 5.4.2.

-- 5.4.2.
 Prospective residents will be required to have undertaken broad training and experience in their chosen discipline.
-Post-graduate degree studies may be included in the programme; however, at least 60% of the resident's time (80% for zoo health management) must be allocated to practise of the specialty.
-Continuing education programmes as the sole method of training will not meet the requirements of certification - 5.4.3 Training completed during the internship (or other prior training time) may not be counted towards or replace training required during the residency programme. - 5.4.4.
+Post-graduate degree studies may be included in the programme; however, at least 60% of the resident's time (see P&Ps for each specialty for actual requirements) must be allocated to practise of the specialty.
+Continuing education programmes as the sole method of training will not meet the requirements of certification. - 5.4.3 Training completed during the internship (or other prior training time) may not be counted towards or replace training required during the residency programme. - 5.4.4.
 There are general requirements for facilities, services, and equipment that are necessary to become an approved training centre.
 Training programme criteria are described in more detail in specialty-specific Policies and Procedures (Part 2). - 5.4.5.
-In addition, for residents to qualify to sit the examination, they must meet the minimum requirements for publications as set by EBVS, and those set by the individual specialty (refer to Specialty Policies and Procedures).
-The minimum EBVS requirements are: - (i) One original, peer-reviewed scientific research paper within the candidate's specialty.
-The candidate must be the principal author and the publication must be mentioned in the Science Citation Index or the ECZM specialty reading list. - (ii) One original, peer-reviewed case report or scientific research paper within the candidate's specialty.
-The candidate can be the principal author or co-author and the publication must be mentioned in the Science Citation Index or the ECZM specialty reading list.
+In addition, for residents to qualify to sit the examination, they must meet the minimum requirements for publications as set by EBVS and those set by the individual specialty.